willensoll/trello-board-challenge/README.md

     - Able to navigate and interact with board using just the keyboard
     - Click outside to close modal

+##Constraints
+- 4 Hours
+- No react libs

 ## Given more time...

 - Codebase